 }

-Create the relevant code file create_target.py, modify the global variables, and then run
+Create new related code file create_target.py, modify global variables, then run

 pip install requests